 The Institute of Data and Analytics features several initiatives that approach distinct problems using teams composed of experts from across The University of Alabama campus.
 Those include: Business Intelligence Academy Complements the IDA's suite of competencies by focusing on the visualization component of the business intelligence life cycle in order to accelerate insight.
 UPWARD Initiative Aims to use analytics methods and technologies to address problems faced by humanitarian operations and nonprofits that service underserved populations by using analytics-based approaches.
-Health Informatics Lab Seeks to leverage the capabilities of the IDA to help partners develop methods to identify and respond to cyber threats before they are fully formed through the collection, management, and analysis of a broad range of data.
+Health Informatics Lab Structured to optimize systems to improve health outcomes with a focus on patient health, financial success, and health equity via smart deployment of data.
 Cybersecurity Analytics Initiative Seeks to leverage the capabilities of the IDA to help partners develop methods to identify and respond to cyber threats before they are fully formed through the collection, management, and analysis of a broad range of data.
 Human Trafficking Initiative Devising analytic frameworks that provide actionable insights for law enforcement agencies to combat individuals and organizations involved in illicit sexual activities.
 CRACKING SEX TRAFFICKING The sexual exploitation of humans for monetary gain or benefit is a widespread humanitarian issue.
 Every year, millions of men, women, and children are trafficked worldwide with victims spanning all ages, races, genders, and nationalities.
 Much of this illicit industry is now conducted on the internet; sex traffickers commonly use online classified advertisements to advertise the sexual services they offer.
 Traffickers tend to prey on individuals who are susceptible due to psychological or emotional vulnerability, poverty, natural disasters, or political instability, and they often use violence, manipulation, or false promises of well-paying jobs or romantic relationships to lure vulnerable victims into situations in which they inevitably work against their will.
 Trafficked individuals experience degrees of trauma and emotional distress so great that many may not identify themselves as victims or ask for help.
 This is a serious societal issue with dire consequences.
 Although sex traffickers' advertisements are visible to the general public and law enforcement, sex traffickers have developed and use sophisticated tactics that make it difficult for law enforcement agencies to react in a timely manner.
 Law enforcement efforts to identify these ads currently focus on identifying, tracking, and correlating individual activity by performing deep searches for specific information against a database of historical posts.
 While this deep search capability is useful for investigating specific cases, it overlooks higher-level patterns that exist in ads.